West Coast Kitchen Garden

 Text labelled ingredients photo for jalapeno pickled eggs.
 Shown are 6 spices in clear glass dishes, dill fronds, garlic cloves, chili peppers, sliced jalapeno, sliced red onion, pale pink and peach eggs, clear vinegar and water mixture, salt and sugar.

 • Eggs - The number 1 ingredients, I like to use organic when possible.
 My second choices are free run and veggie fed eggs.
 Did you know?
 Unless otherwise specified, recipes calling for eggs are tested with large eggs.
 Large eggs are the standard in general recipe writing.
+(Got lots of eggs?
+A frittata is a great meal to make and here are the best side dishes to serve with frittata.)

 • Vinegar - White vinegar is used for this recipe but you can use red or white wine vinegar or apple cider vinegar too.
 I don't recommend balsamic vinegar.